 “I’m ready for a change,” said retired police officer and public education advocate Claudette Boyd, who used to patrol the Orange Mound area and noticed a “revolving door” of faculty turnovers at its schools.

 “I’m here to hear first-hand information and ask questions,” she added.
 “Why are we still busing kids out of their neighborhoods?
 Shouldn’t all schools be the same?
 Why do we have inferior schools and superior schools?”

 The event was split into two panels.
 The first was between Districts 1 and 8, and the second was between Districts 6 and 9.
 Here are some takeaways from those discussions.

 Parents were seen as having the biggest impact on a child’s education.

 Out of five choices — parents, teachers, district leadership, county government, and state government — 53 percent of the audience chose parents as playing the most important role in a child’s education.

 “Our parents should be the most important people regardless of what’s going on in the schools,” Michael Scruggs said, explaining that they spend the most time with their children.

-Chris Caldwell said parents are most important because they pay taxes to teachers, who have the expertise to sway state government on funding matters and reform efforts.
+Chris Caldwell said parents are most important because “they are the first teachers.”
 Michelle Robinson McKissack said she favored more teacher-parent interaction, and Jerry Cunningham said the board should prioritize getting parents more engaged.

 Candidates favor student voices on the board.